arvindag/Misc-Docs/GoLang.md

 the handler for each incoming request in a separate goroutine so that it can serve multiple requests simultaneously.
 ##### 1.8.
 Loose Ends
-Cases do not fall through from one to thenext as in C-like languages (though there is a rarely used **fallthrough** statement that overrides this behavior).
+Cases do not fall through from one to the next as in C-like languages (though there is a rarely used **fallthrough** statement that overrides this behavior).
 A switch does not need an operand; it can just list the cases, each of which is a boolean
 expression: This form is called a **tagless switch**; it’s equivalent to switch true.